 But if you want to see serious improvement in your reply rates and conversions, you want to send follow-ups that bear some additional value for the prospect.
 Such a genuinely valuable follow-up gives you another shot with those prospects who consciously ignored your opening message in the first place.

-How to write a gentle sales follow-up that makes prospects hit ‘Reply’?
+How to write a gentle sales follow-up after no response?

 The first thing to remember is that a follow-up should be smoothly linked with the opening message.
 The sales follow-up email should be a continuation of what you previously sent them – it should refer to the previous email, because in the previous email you already put some benefits and reasons for them to talk to you.

-What should be the subject line of a follow-up email?
+What to write in the subject line of a follow-up email?

 Best to send your follow-ups in the same thread as the opening email to make it easy for a prospect to refer to your previous message.
 This will also help you to maintain a logical connection between all your follow-ups.

 This makes the choice of a subject line pretty straightforward – stick to the one you came up with for the opening email.

 For inspiration, check our selection of 15 best cold email subject lines we’ve come across >>

 What to say in the first sales follow-up email

 This one should be as short and concise as possible.
 You just want to slightly poke them here, so don’t write longish messages full of persuasive tricks.